Library Board FAQs

 How do I submit my application?

-The Board’s term is 4 years, concurrent with the Council that made the appointment, so anyone wishing to apply, should do so when the Board is soliciting applications (either due to a vacancy or in the months surrounding a municipal election).
+The Board’s term is 4 years, concurrent with the Council that made the appointment, so anyone wishing to apply, should do so only when the Board is soliciting applications (either due to a vacancy or in the months surrounding a municipal election).

 Applications may be downloaded from the Library’s website.
 Hard copy forms are available at the Library.
 Please return your completed hard copy application to the Library, addressed to the attention of Amy Caughlin.
 All applications will be reviewed by a selection committee and interviews may be held prior to December.